Taiwan Affairs Office

-The Taiwan Affairs Office is an administrative agency under the State Council of the People's Republic of China (PRC).
+The Taiwan Affairs Office is a ministerial-level office under the State Council of the People's Republic of China (PRC).
 It is responsible for cross-strait relations and sets and implements guidelines and policies related to Taiwan, which is claimed by the People's Republic of China as a province of its own.
-This organization has no relationship with the Taiwan government.
+The agency is not affiliated with the de facto government ruling Taiwan (Republic of China).

-Under the "one institution with two names" arrangement, it is also the Chinese Communist Party's Taiwan Work Office under the CCP Central Committee; the party title is used for party-to-party interactions with Taiwan.
+Under the "one institution with two names" arrangement, it is also the Chinese Communist Party's Taiwan Work Office of the Central Leading Group for Taiwan Affairs under the CCP Central Committee; the party title is used for party-to-party interactions with Taiwan.